 To spice things up for you, we came up with a top-five of the worst logo designs of all time (and, of course, reasons for why they are the worst).
 Check them out and let us know if you have any comments.
 Feedback is high – and always – appreciated.

-Let’s put it bluntly: Verizon’s logo is terrible.
+Let’s put it bluntly: Verizon’s new logo is terrible.
 The choice of colors (combining red and black) has no meaning whatsoever and looks quite washed-out.
 It pales in comparison to other mobile network operators’ logos, take, for instance, T-Mobile.
 Avoid dullness and make sure you express something with your logo – you don’t want your company to be remembered as having “that logo which doesn’t make any sense.”
-Also, that “Z” in VeriZon looks totally out of sense.
+Also, that “Z” in old VeriZon logo looked totally out of sense.
+The new one may look more modern and cleaner but lacks any meaning or emotion.

 Doughboys is an American-Italian company selling pizza, salads, and panini.
 The food is quite great, and their menus are well-written, but when you look at their logo, buying food from them seems impossible to digest (see the pun?).
 Take a look at their logo and see for yourself.